Yomicharles/fancy/README.md

 # fancy
-Hello yomi
+Hello yomi !
-how do you do
+how do you do?

+to